SteeltoeOSS/Documentation/api/v3/connectors/microsoft-sql-server.md

 #### Entity Framework Core

-To use the Microsoft SQL Server connector with Entity Framework Core, inject a `DbContext` into your application with the standard `AddDbContext<>()` method, substituting Steeltoe’s `UseSqlServer` method that takes an `IConfiguration` as a parameter in the options configuration for the standard `UseSqlServer` method.
+To use the Microsoft SQL Server connector with Entity Framework Core, inject a `DbContext` into your application with the standard `AddDbContext<>()` method, substituting Steeltoe's `UseSqlServer` method that takes an `IConfiguration` as a parameter in the options configuration for the standard `UseSqlServer` method.
 The following example demonstrates the basic usage:

 ```csharp
 using Steeltoe.Connector.SqlServer.EFCore;